fabilab/iplotx/docs/source/index.md

 See <project:style.md> for more info.

+## Reference API
+See <project:api.md> for reference documentation of all functions and classes in `iplotx`.

 ## Rationale
 We believe graph **analysis**, graph **layouting**, and graph **visualisation** to be three separate tasks. `iplotx` currently focuses on visualisation.
 It might expand towards layouting in the future.